While Snowdon has many paths with varying difficulty, most Three Peaks Challengers

 Shuttle buses run every half hour or so during busy times, between all three car parks.

-Both the PYG track and Miners track are marked on the Snowdon OL 17 OS Explorer Map.
+Both the PYG track and Miners track are marked on the Snowdon OL 17 OS Explorer Map (on Amazon).

 During the Summer months, the Snowdon visitor centre, Hafod Eryri, will be open

-at the peak, for a quick refreshment before descending.
+at the summit, for a quick refreshment before descending.

 Routes on Snowdon

 area of the car park.
-Beginning as a tarmac path, it is mostly rocky with steps
+Beginning briefly as a tarmac path, it is mostly rocky with steps

 towards the top.
 A large upright stone half an hour from the top marks the join

 of the Miners Track.
-A second upright stone at the base of the final ascent marks
+A second marker stone below the final ascent points you towards the summit.

 The Pyg track includes a distance of 7 miles, 11km, up and down, and an ascent of 723 metres.